History & Government - AA Degree, Liberal Arts Major

 When he is not teaching or writing, he enjoys watching sports, hiking, and just about anything outdoors.
 Athletics has been a big part of his life.
 He was fortunate to play four years of collegiate football at Southern Methodist University under the Hall of Fame Coach, Forrest Gregg.
 His impact on Mr. Risko’s personal development was tremendous.
 That team was the first and only squad in NCAA history to field a team after the infamous "death penalty."
 Coach Gregg, a native Texan from Sulphur Springs, often quipped that "life like football will knock you down, you have to be tough enough to get up and be ready for the next play."
 That advice has served him well in many areas.

-Rob has a Masters of Art with a specilization in History from the Univeristy of Texas at Tyler.
-Rob Risko may be reached at email@example.com, or 903/675-6346.
+Rob has a Masters of Art with a specialization in History from the Univeristy of Texas at Tyler.
+Rob Risko may be reached at firstname.lastname@example.org, or 903/675-6346.

 Suzie Smith earned her BS from Texas A&M Commerce and her MSIS from the University of Texas in Tyler.
 She teaches American History, Federal and Texas Government, as well as speech on the Terrell campus and online.
 She has been part of the TVCC community since November, 2004.
 Her passion is teaching.
 She loves walking into the classroom and speaking to her students about “what is going on in our world.”
 She is married to Carlton Smith and has three children, Sam, Bridgett, and Kaytie, and five sweet grandchildren, Patrick, Toni, Bryce, Brynn, and Bexley.
 Mrs. Smith may be reached at email@example.com or 972-563-4945.